News

 Solar cells are becoming increasingly common, primarily in countries with larger economies.
 As older panels are replaced with new technology, a second-hand market has begun to emerge - and more and more used panels end up in poor countries.

-Solar cells have grown exponentially over the past decade, which could create ripple effects in developing countries.
-Due to technological advancements, newly implemented environmental goals, and panels that decrease in performance after long-term use, it is often unavoidable to replace solar cells.
-In an opinion piece from Bloomberg, and with the International Renewable Energy Agency as the primary source, it is predicted that as much as 78 million tons of solar cells will be consumed worldwide by 2050 - and this is considered a significant understatement as prices fall.
+Solar cells have grown explosively over the past decade, and this could create ripples in developing countries.
+With technological advances, new environmental targets, and panels that decline in performance after prolonged use, replacing solar cells will in many cases become inevitable.
+An opinion piece from Bloomberg, citing the International Renewable Energy Agency as its main source, predicts that as much as 78 million tons of solar cells will be consumed worldwide by 2050—and this is considered a significant underestimate as prices fall.

 It is now predicted that more and more used panels will end up in poorer countries and that it could potentially become a second-hand market worth many billions.